sgallaty/7days_walkingdead/README.md

 *  1.c) Zombies rely on headshot damage to kill.
 *  1.d) elimination of cute/special/corny zombies
 *  1.e) most zombies have poor eyesight but good hearing and smell
+*  1.f) elimination of GPS zombies and blood moon hordes

 2) game changes
 *  2.a) increased headshot damage for all weapons